 Applying for transfer to the School of Law requires the following:

 Special Notes: Transfer Applicants may submit an unofficial grade report and we can complete a preliminary review of your application.
 Applications with a decision made without a Dean’s Letter and with an unofficial transcript will be considered a conditional decision.
 The conditionally admitted transfer applicant must submit official documents prior to the start of classes.

-Transfer applications are evaluated on a rolling basis and completed applications can be considered up until the first day of the semester.
-We encourage you to submit your application prior to December 15 for spring admission and prior to July 15 for fall admission.
+Transfer applications for are evaluated on a rolling basis and completed applications can be considered up until the first day of the semester.
+The Spring 2024 Transfer Application opens on September 1, 2023.
+We encourage you to submit your application prior to December 15 for spring admission.

 Scholarships are available to incoming transfer students.
 We will evaluate your application for scholarship award.
 Additionally, transfer students are eligible to receive Academic Achievement Awards.
 Historically, Academic Achievement Awards are offered to those who begin their career at St. John's with no scholarship award but who demonstrate outstanding academic performance (i.e. ranking in the top 25% or higher of their class based on their transfer equivalent rank) after their first full year at St. John's.
 Consideration for Academic Achievement Awards occurs each May.

 Questions?
 Contact [email protected] or 718-990-6474.